adamslab-ub/CapAM-MRTA/README.md

 Learning Scalable Policies over Graphs for Multi-Robot Task Allocation using Capsule Attention Networks (CapAM)

-This repository contains the code for the implementation of Capsule based attention networks, for solving Multi-Robot Task Allocation.
+This repository contains the code for the implementation of Capsule based attention networks aka CapAM, for solving Multi-Robot Task Allocation.
-It also has the baseline AM-RL implementation as well.

 ![](gif_latest.gif)